 The most familiar way for advertising on Wechat is to promote on WeChat Moments.
 WeChat moment ads were launched in early 2015.
 WeChat Advertising is the most effective way to increase engagement in China on the nation’s number one social media tool.

 Another popular social platform is the microblogging website called Sina Weibo.
 This platform is known like the “Chinese Twitter” due to its similar aspect.
 The same as Twitter, allows members to post 140 characters including videos, pictures and links.

-Sina Weibo has around 550 million users and is ideal for brands in order to get customers’ feedback , engage in conversations with members and promote themselves.
-Brands have to focus their efforts in create relevant and highly shareable content.
+Sina Weibo has around 550 million users and is ideal for brands in order to get customers’ feedback, engage in conversations with members and promote themselves.
+Brands have to focus their efforts in creating relevant and highly shareable content.

 There are 4 types of Weibo advertising:

-- Banner Advertisements: It’s more like a backlink that lead you to the advertiser’s homepage when you click it.
+- Banner Advertisements: It’s more like a backlink that leads you to the advertiser’s homepage when you click it.